himanshugarg/alt-text/README.md

 You learned about probabilities and Bayes' rule.

-Corpus of tweets - represented as a 4x5 grid with 13 green boxes representing Positive and 7 ping representing Negative
+Image containing a corpus of tweets - represented as a 4x5 grid with 13 green boxes representing Positive and 7 orange representing Negative tweets.

 A -> Positive tweet